Ivana505/art-of-chocolate/README.md

 Font choices

 I have decided to use [Google Fonts](https://fonts.google.com/).
- - Font Style used:
+ - Font Style used: Manrope 300
- - This font
+ - This font complements Art Of Chocolate WebShop reallz well.
  - I have included example of the style below: <br>
     ![fonts](png)